AdvancedResearch

 2. Use it directly to make decisions about the future

-The first kind of applications is trivial: More knowledge that allows us to improve algorithms is nice.
+The first kind of applications are trivial: More knowledge that allows us to improve algorithms is nice.
 However, this would only let us exploit the power of the computers we are able to build ourselves, or by finding approximations to this behavior in naturally occuring systems.
 The second kind of applications lets you harvest the computational energy of the whole universe, without paying the electrical bill, possibly in a way to make ridiculously powerful predictions about the future.

-For example, if alien civilizations are rarer because of the selection effect, then you can assign a lower risk of meeting hostile aliens on your space exploration among the stars.
+For example, if alien civilizations are rarer because of the selection effect, then you can assign a lower risk of meeting hostile aliens on your space exploration journey among the stars.
 This assumes that you can sort out all the hair ball and spaghetti code problems you get by considering this effect’s influence on everything that makes up a civilization, and in the end you come to the conclusion “yeah, there will be fewer alien civilizations”.

 Another issue is whether by some strange coincidence, this optimization effects leads to some skewed probabilities on important moral decisions.
-For example, the effect of the risk nuclear war on the number of observers is highly non-linear.
+For example, the effect of the risk of nuclear war on the number of observers is highly non-linear.
 A high risk of nuclear war could lead to less war overall, but in the event it breaks out it could be catastrophic.
 It is imaginable that some “sweet spot” is located near a high risk of catastrophe, so observers get more likely to be located in a time where they are on the edge of extinction.
 This is also a studied phenomena in flat reference classes, called Antropic Shadow.

 Communication problems due to selection effects